Arianee/uat/readme.md

          }
         """

+  Scenario: User wait for n seconds/miliseconds
+    Given _wait for 1 seconds
+    Given _wait for 1 milliseconds

  Scenario: Dev can pause
      Given _store value 'a string' as '{{REGULARSTRING}}' Given _debug #<== use this to pause